 - Ask your lender how much revenue they want to see.

-If you are a professional driver (owner operator), financing companies will use your personal credit score to help determine rates.
+If you are an owner operator shopping for your own truck, financing companies will likely use your personal credit score to help determine rates.

 Financing companies feel more comfortable doing business with anyone who can demonstrate that they have at least one month’s worth of cash on-hand to deal with repairs, insurance costs, and any other expenses during times of low income.

 What financing companies want to see from your business records.